Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 • Share on Twitter

-Asbestos, a naturally occurring mineral, is widely recognized as the leading cause of mesothelioma — a rare and aggressive cancer that mostly affects the lining of the lungs and abdomen.
-The connection between asbestos and mesothelioma is so well-established that they almost seem synonymous.
+Asbestos, a naturally occurring mineral, is widely acknowledged as the leading cause of mesothelioma — a rare and aggressive cancer that mainly affects the lining of the lungs and abdomen.
+The connection between asbestos and mesothelioma is so well-established that they almost seem identical.

-Here's the deal: when asbestos fibers are inhaled or swallowed, they can get lodged in the body, leading to scarring and inflammation.
-Over time — often decades — this can result in mesothelioma.
-Prolonged exposure to asbestos, whether at home or the workplace, significantly raises the risks.
+When asbestos fibres are inhaled or swallowed, they can get lodged in the body, leading to scarring and swelling.
+Over time — often decades — it can result in mesothelioma.
+Longer exposure to asbestos, whether at home or at the workplace can significantly raises the risks.

-But here's the kicker: even though asbestos is a primary cause, it's not the only one.
-The misconception that "asbestos is the only cause of mesothelioma" may stem from the fact that asbestos-related cases are the most reported and studied.
-However, several other factors come into play when determining one's susceptibility to this disease.
+Even though asbestos is a primary cause, it's not the only one.
+The misconception that "asbestos is the only cause of mesothelioma" may originated from the fact that asbestos-related cases are the most reported and studied.
+However, several other factors come into play when determining one's vulnerability to this disease.

 2. Other Potential Causes of Mesothelioma